-As a preventative measure, I use BodyGlide.
+BodyGlide prevents rubbing and is a great way to stop wetsuit chafing.
 It comes in a container that looks like Deodorant and it is small and easy to carry.
 I use it for many different sports including, surfing, triathlon, running, cycling and hiking.
 It goes on smooth, stays on for a long time and really works!

 Rash guards are a thin shirt that offers protection from rashes, skin irritation and the sun.
 They don’t provide much warmth but they can be layered under a wetsuit to prevent chafing.

 Rash guards come in a wide range of different options and materials.
 In order to reduce chafing, a short or long sleeve thin rash guard, with no zippers (zippers can cause irritation) is recommended.
 See the summary table below for some different options: